-Suitable for both new cabinets and retrofits, the Sentry V-Lock System is designed for situations where cabinets are standalone or not located in close proximately to each other.
+Suitable for both new cabinets and retrofits, the Sentry V-Lock cabinet access control system is designed for situations where cabinets are standalone or not located in close proximately to each other.

 - Uses individual decentralized devices at each cabinet, which each connecting directly to the LAN and having their own IP address

 - Decentralized Sentry devices can be powered via power over Ethernet (PoE) directly from a PoE-enabled network switch

 Siemon's V-Lock cabinet access control system is administered via a server-based administration software platform to administer users, their cards and biometrics and manage user and group permissions.